dialchain/dial/specs/Performance.md

 # Performance
 Performance is the act of providing a service in the Dial network.
-Well know services are:
+Well known services are:
-- Routers
-- Gateways
-- Validators
+- Relay Service provided by __Router Nodes__
+- Gateway Service provided by __Gateway Nodes__
+- Data Service provided by __Data Nodes__
+- Publishing Service provided by __Validator Node__

+As we can notice in the naming, only Relay and Gateway services require permanent presence in the network.
+Those need static ip addresses so they can be permanently reachable by other network participants.

+Both data and validator nodes can rely on the the service of a Gateway Nodes to provide for reachability.

 Because of the permissionless nature of the DialChain, it is difficult to tell when a service provider join or leaves the network.
-Therefore, for some services, the Dial protocol will require service provider to pre-announce readyness for performance.
-We call this announcement a performance declaration.
+Therefore, the Dial protocol requires service providers to pre-announce readyness for performance.
+We call this announcement a __Performance Declaration__.
 Performannce declarations are binding.
-E.g. in order for a validator to perform in time window __tw__, it needs to announce its readyness in time window __tw-2__.
+E.g. in order for a service provider to perform in time window __tw__, it needs to publish its readyness in time window __tw-2__.
+This concept is essential for the stability of the network, as a participant consuming a service must rely on providers being available.

 The following file shows the structure of a performance declaration: